incubyte/incubyte.github.io/content/blog/earning-confidence-through-craft.md

 - **Unified Design Language & Asset Management:** A centralized repository for core design assets (e.g., icons) was created, ensuring consistent branding and faster, error-free development across the new UI ecosystem.

-- **Elevated Code Quality & Collaborative Standards:** Through a collaborative effort between onshore and offshore teams, we streamlined the pull request (PR) review process by first documenting existing review standards into clear, offshore-friendly guidelines.
-This alignment fostered trust, improved review quality, and enabled senior offshore engineers to gradually take on more review responsibilities.
+- **Elevated Code Quality & Collaborative Standards:** Through a collaborative effort between Client's onshore and Incubyte's offshore teams, we streamlined the pull request (PR) review process by first documenting existing review standards into clear, guidelines and then working closely together for a few months.
+This alignment fostered trust, improved review quality, and enabled offshore engineers to gradually take on more review responsibilities and work more autonomously.
 The result was a significant reduction in PR review time, which played a pivotal role in decreasing overall cycle time by 51% over just four months.

 - **Standardized Code Integration Practices:** Best practices for version control were exercised to maintain a clean history and support parallel development across streams.

-- **Proactive Quality Assurance for IA:** Regression test cases were proactively documented for components impacted by the information architecture transformation, mitigating risks in future rollouts.
+- **Proactive Quality Assurance:** Regression test cases were proactively documented for components impacted by the information architecture transformation, mitigating risks in future rollouts.

 - **Real-time Migration Dashboard:** A custom-built dashboard was introduced to track the Verdant v2 to v3 migration progress in real time, giving stakeholders visibility and confidence during the transition.